jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 #### Extra Bag Pocket
 The bag now supports an additional item list for an extra 20 slots of space.
 Press START while in the bag menu to hot-swap the item list that populates the active bag.
+Press and hold LEFT or RIGHT then press START to send the item the cursor is over to the non-active bag space.
 This also works in battle or when depositing items into the PC.
 In general, the non-active item list gets recognized by the game's systems.
 For example, you can enter the Cinnabar Gym even if the Secret Key is in the non-active bag space.